 You could also make this recipe with ground beef or any other ground meat instead.
 It will not have the same texture or taste, but will still be delicious.
 Pair this dish with an Amarone della Valpolicella Classico red wine, such as Masi Costasera.
 For another tasty rabbit recipe, try a hearty rabbit stew with vegetables.

-[Adapted from a recipe courtesy of Victor Pena Guilera, Culinary Research & Innovation Manager, Pastificio Giovanni Rana, developed to pair with Masi Agricola wines from the Valpolicella wine-growing region.]
+This recipe was adapted from a recipe courtesy of Victor Pena Guilera, Culinary Research & Innovation Manager, Pastificio Giovanni Rana, developed to pair with Masi Agricola wines from the Valpolicella wine-growing region.

 - For the Ragu:

 - 1 1/2 pounds rabbit (boneless, ground meat; hare optional)